tomneedham/oc_xmas/README.md

 3. Enjoy!

 ## :bulb: Roadmap / Ideas
- - Folder icons should be presents :gift:
+ - Folder icons should be presents :gift: [see issue #8](https://github.com/tomneedham/oc_xmas/issues/8)
- - Configurable appear / disappear snowflakes timers :alarm_clock:
+ - Configurable appear / disappear snowflakes timers :alarm_clock: [see issue #9](https://github.com/tomneedham/oc_xmas/issues/9)

  ## :rocket: Get Involved!
  Why not take one of the ideas above and submit a pull request to the repository with your fix?